QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 where the returned values should be interpreted in the following way $c=\lim_{N\rightarrow\infty}F_{Q}^{(N)}(\Lambda_\theta)/N^{k}$.

-Values of \acs{QFI}, bounds and asymptotic \acs{QFI} for adaptive strategy are presented in Figs.~\ref{fig:adaptive} (B) and (C).
+Values of \acs{QFI}, bounds, and asymptotic \acs{QFI} for the adaptive strategy are presented in Figs.~\ref{fig:adaptive} (B) and (C).
 In contrast to the parallel strategy, this time the amplitude damping case (C) shows results which are much closer to the bound.

 Notice that there is no data for amplitude damping and ancilla dim $d_\mc{A}=4$ and $N \ge 60$.
 This is due to the fact that for this noise model, the \acs{QFI} attains a large value and simultaneously optimal control operations $\mr C_i$ take the state close to the pure state.
-These two processes combined create objects (tensors, matrices etc.) which hold values from a very wide range at the same time what causes loss of precision and then numerical instability.
+These two processes combined create objects (tensors, matrices etc.) which hold values from a very wide range at the same time.
+This causes loss of precision and then numerical instability.
+A similar issue appears for dephasing but for much larger $N\simeq90$.